 Before talking about Pakistani currency notes and coins, I will tell you about the currency and the word used for Pakistani currency.
 Therefore, the word currency is derived from the Latin word “currens” which is related to money.
 The word currency is commonly used for money in any form which is used to buy or sell goods and circulating notes or coins.
 In simple words, the definition of currency is the system of money commonly used in the whole world.
 Now it’s time to deeply explain Pakistani currency.

-In Pakistan, the currency has two form, notes and coins.
-A word “rupee” is used for Pakistani currency and also spelt as “rupaya”, “rupees” or “rupaye”.
+In Pakistan, the currency has two forms, notes, and coins.
+The word “rupee” is used for Pakistani currency and is also spelt as “rupaya”, “rupees” or “rupaye”.
 The word “rupya” is derived from the Sanskrit word “rupya” which meaning is “wrought silver” a coin of silver.

 The Pakistani rupee issues from the state bank of Pakistan and the Central Bank of the country.
 The rupee sign: RS; and the code; PKR; and also referred to as the PKR rupee.
-The most common symbol is used for money in Pakistan is RS, when the consumer buying or selling goods.
-The Pakistani rupee has two types, coins and notes.
+The most common symbol is used for money in Pakistan is RS, when the consumer buys or sells goods.
+The Pakistani rupee has two types, coins, and notes.
 Let’s talk about the definition of coins and notes.